RutwikPandit/RutwikPandit.github.io/posts/home.md

 I currently work at Qualcomm in the Platform Architecture team.
 I primarily work on :
 - Micro-architectural performance modelling and workload characterization.
-- Writing SoC subsystems performance modeling & guiding architecture tradeoffs
+- SoC subsystems performance modeling & guiding architecture tradeoffs.
-- Competitive Analysis of micro-architecture.
+- Competitive Analysis of platform architecture.

 ## Background

-I hold a Master's degree in Computer Science from IIT KGP and a bachelor's degree in Electronics Engineering from SPIT Mumbai.
+I hold a Master's degree in Computer Science from IIT KGP and a bachelor's degree in Electronics from SPIT Mumbai.

 My primary skillset is in :